lukaslaobeyer/AutoFlight/documentation/source/autoscript/functions.rst

    :param axis: "X", "Y", or "Z"
    :type axis: string

-   :returns: The drone's speed on the specified axis, in m/s (TODO: Check this, I don't remember, may be mm/s)
+   :returns: The drone's speed on the specified axis, in m/s.

 .. function:: util.isConnected()